owl-project/NVISII/README.md

 - load an OBJ file, declare camera and light, render an image, save as ppm

-- same as before, but do simple omdification of scene (ie, rotate it)
+- same as before, but do simple modification of scene (ie, rotate it)

 - same as before, but two scene (probably need way of "naming" objects when loading), with one rotating around the other